owen-m1ller/Predicting-recipe-ratings-based-on-reviews/README.md

 ## Building a baseline model

-For a first-go at a model, I decided to go with linear regression.
+In my first-go at a model, I decided to go with linear regression.
-It's one of the most straightforward approach to many regression problems so I assumed our performance on linear regression would give us a good baseline on how suited our features are for a regression task.
+It's one of the most straightforward approaches to a regression problem, so I assumed our performance on linear regression would give us a good baseline on how suited our features are for a regression task.

 For this baseline model I will apply two transformations: a